redwanUGA/Towards_Bulk_Density_Sensor/README.md

   - DHT library is needed to be imported to make the code work
   - After importing DHT library in the IDE and plugging everything up, simply upload DHT11 example code in Arduino board.
 - __Raspberry Pi__
-  - [ ] Configuration guidance will be added later on
+  - [ ] Configuration guidance will be added right now
   - [x] Fully configured for SSH and VNC connection
   - To do ssh use Putty or MobaXterm
   - To do VNC use RealVNC